numbats/learnr/slides/chapter1_01_Install.md

 <img src="chapter1/chapter1-01/R_Install_Mac_4.png" style="display: block; margin: auto;" />

+Notes:

-Note: The default installation location for macOS is the `Macintosh HD`.
+The default installation location for macOS is the `Macintosh HD`.

 If you want to change the install location, click `Change Install Location`.
 Otherwise, click `Install`.